ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the KDC has to send a rekeying message to a target group member, but this did not include the 'control_uri' parameter in the Join Request and is not a registered observer for the /ace-group/GROUPNAME resource, then that target group member would not be able to participate in the group rekeying.
 Later on, after having repeatedly failed to successfully exchange secure messages in the group, that group member can retrieve the current group keying material from the KDC, by sending a GET request to /ace-group/GROUPNAME or /ace-group/GROUPNAME/nodes/NODENAME (see {{gid-get}} and {{node-get}}, respectively).

-Figure {{fig-rekeying-example-1}} provides an example of point-to-point group rekeying.
+{{fig-rekeying-example-1}} provides an example of point-to-point group rekeying.
 In particular, the example makes the following assumptions.

 * The group currently consists of four group members, namely C1, C2, C3, and C4.
 * Each group member, when joining the group, provided the KDC with a URI in the 'control_uri' parameter, with url-path "grp-rek".